sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 * Maximum depth of tree 2 RandomInt(low=1, high=3)
 * Number of estimators 100 RandomInt(low=50, high=150)

 It should be fairly clear why the uniform and random integer distributuions were used.
-The gamma distribution was chosen for eta and gamma, as these variables are continuous and may take values in the range `$$[0, \inf)$$` which is the same as the gamma distributuion.
+The gamma distribution was chosen for eta and gamma, as these variables are continuous and may take values in the range $$[0, \infty)$$ which is the same as the gamma distributuion.
 It looks like a skewed normal distribution which cannot go negative which is appropriate for these varialbes.
-The mean of a gamma distribution is shape `$$\times$$` scale.
+The mean of a gamma distribution is shape multipled by scale.

 For example, a random sample of $$25$$ values from Gamma(shape=2, scale=2) gave: 4.16200782, 4.78013484, 2.78268383, 3.52807528, 7.60847632, 8.69564004, 6.1258422 , 2.89771016, 2.10044363, 0.44427182, 5.0764685 , 3.87984299, 1.72199083, 4.773591  , 3.51366612, 3.63235669, 5.74539046, 2.63842483, 3.32101361, 0.69189948, 2.02039114, 9.40518265, 7.79320054, 2.70690933, 6.23665766.